tdewolff/canvas/README.md

 * Simplify the ArcTo command (take begin/end angle and center point)
 * Merge large-arc-flag and sweep-flag into one float64
 * Optimize/minify paths from and to SVG
+* Optimize glyph positioning/snapping when converting to path?

 ## Example
 See https://github.com/tdewolff/canvas/tree/master/example for a working example, including fonts.
 Note that for PDFs you need to pre-compile fonts using `makefont` installed by `go install github.com/jung-kurt/gofpdf/makefont` and then compile them by running `makefont --embed --enc=cp1252.map DejaVuSerif.ttf`.